cosmos/governance/Auth.md

 4. [`SigVerifyCostED25519`](#4-sigverifycosted25519) - 590
 5. [`SigVerifyCostSecp256k1`](#5-sigverifycostsecp256k1) - 1000

-The value for each launch parameter is outlined here, but you can [verify them yourself](#verify-parameter-values).
+The value for each launch parameter is outlined below, but you can [verify them yourself](#verify-parameter-values).

 If you're technically-inclined, [these are the technical specifications](#technical-specifications).